 It should be noted that this easement is along a stream bed.
 The stream often retreats underground only to reemerge during heavy rainfall.
 At this time, I have not researched the particular protection and development requirements of stream beds, but I suspect that they have protections and that the protections are strict, since this is the source of the lake’s water, but also, the lake’s natural filtration system.

 Table 1: Preliminary Opinion of Probable Cost indicate a total of 1,100 lineal feet of clear cutting of the woods for this easement.
 We estimate that to be nearly 4.5 acres!
 Alliant requires a 30-foot cleared path for Phase 3 electricity.
 Phase 3 electricity is what is normally required for mansions which often include large air conditioning units, pools, etc..

-All of this destruction of the woods will be done before any private owners clear the woods for the footprint of his home, garage, driveway and view.
+All of this destruction of the woods will be done before any private owner clears the woods for the footprint of a home, garage, driveway and view.
 The family who purchased the large parcel and historic home on Grandview, along with promises to protect the historical aspect of the home and land, have already cleared their backyard for a view of the lake.
 There is little doubt that anyone living on the lakeshore would do the same.